-Domain name for Chinese market
+Top-Level Domains (TLDs) for the Chinese market

-As you may be aware, there are two main parts to a domain name you need to consider when making a purchase: -
+There are two main parts to a domain name you need to consider when making a purchase: -

 - The Domain name is the domain + TLD., e.g. mydomain.com

-Top-level domain (TLDs)
+Top-level domains (TLDs) types

 TLDs are in three groups as follows;